oracle-samples/oci-data-science-ai-samples/ai-quick-actions/cli.md

 `--ft_source_id [str]`

 The fine-tuning source id.
-Must be foundational model ocid.
+Must be foundational model OCID.

 `--ft_name [str]`

-The name for fine-tuned model.
+The name for the fine-tuned model.

 `--dataset_path [str]`

 The dataset path for the model fine-tuning.
-Must be an object storage path.
+Must be an object storage path. <br>
+Example: `oci://<bucket>@<namespace>/path/to/the/dataset.jsonl`

 `--report_path [str]`

 The report path of the fine-tuned model.
-Must be an object storage path.
+Must be an object storage path. <br>
+Example: `oci://<bucket>@<namespace>/report/path/`

 `--ft_parameters [dict]`

 The parameters for model fine-tuning.
+Currently, user can configure learning rate and number of epochs. <br>
+Example: `'{"epochs": 10, "learning_rate": 0.0002}'`

 `--shape_name [str]`

-The shape name for the model fine-tuning job infrastructure.
+The shape name for the model fine-tuning job infrastructure. <br>
+Example: `VM.GPU.A10.1, VM.GPU.A10.2, BM.GPU.A10.4, BM.GPU4.8, BM.GPU.A100-v2.8`.

 `--replica [int]`

-The replica for the model fine-tuning job runtime.
+The replica count for the model fine-tuning job runtime.

 `--validation_set_size [float]`